Transplant Patients

 Birmingham carries out all the major organ transplants - heart, lung, liver and kidney.
 Queen Elizabeth Hospital Charity is raising £4M to develop a new Transplant Centre for patients going through life-saving treatment at the QE.

-It will be known as the ‘Edmonds Transplant Centre’, which will become a national centre of excellence for organ transplantation.
+It will be known as the ‘Edmonds Transplant Centre Birmingham’, which will become a national centre of excellence for organ transplantation.
 It will further cement Birmingham’s reputation as a leader in transplantation.

 Donate to fund Ways to fundraise

 It is incredibly important to support our patients on this life-changing journey and make this transition as easy as possible for them and their families.
-The ability to enhance patient experience by bringing this new centre to Birmingham will enable patients to focus on themselves and ensure they are in the best position possible to make the surgery a success and then focus on their recovery.
+The ability to enhance patient experience at the Edmonds Transplant Centre Birmingham will enable patients to focus on themselves and ensure they are in the best position possible to make the surgery a success and then focus on their recovery.

 The Centre will allow patients to visit just one area of the hospital, bringing all the specialist care to them, including pre-transplant consultations, additional fitness classes before surgery - this has been proven to increase the likelihood of a successful transplant, patient support groups, and rehabilitation classes after surgery.
 It will also be home to world leading surgeons and researchers who are at the forefront of research and technology extending the success of transplantation.